Supporting Your Family Throughout the Healing Process

 Coaching Parents Through Uncertainty

 The treatment process may feel like a roller coaster at times.
-Initially many families head into treatment hoping for a smooth predictable process, but an effective program pushes for self reflection and growth.
-This is uncomfortable at times for the child as well as his family.
-Parents may feel pushback from their son and the genuine feeling to “rescue” their son.
-Parents are coached on how to navigate the challenges, its ups and downs and even some unexpected turns that present themselves during treatment and how to support their child through this journey.
+Initially many families head into treatment hoping for a smooth predictable process, but an effective program pushes for self-reflection and growth.
+This is uncomfortable at times for the child as well as their family.
+Parents may feel pushback from their child and the genuine feeling to “rescue” their child.
+Parents are coached on how to navigate the challenges, their ups and downs, and even some unexpected turns that present themselves during treatment and how to support their child through this journey.

 Addressing Shame and Guilt

-For some families, there is a lot of shame and guilt around the self-judgment that their sons are experiencing.
-In the past, the language that they used to communicate with their child was intended to support their child, but their son may not have received it that way.
+For some families, there is a lot of shame and guilt around the self-judgment that their children are experiencing.
+In the past, the language that they used to communicate with their child was intended to support their child, but their child may not have received it that way.
 In parent coaching, we help focus on moving away from those feelings.
-We also talk with families about how to communicate with their son so they minimize inadvertently reading anything into what parents are saying.
+We also talk with families about how to communicate with their child so they minimize inadvertently reading anything into what parents are saying.

 Navigating Communication With Your Son